Impeached South Korean president defies Christmas summons

 SEOUL: South Korea's suspended President Yoon Suk Yeol refused a summons to appear for questioning on Christmas Day, the second time he has defied investigators' demands in a week.

-Investigators probing Yoon had ordered him to appear for questioning at 10am (GMT 0100) on Wednesday (Dec 25), a demand he rejected.
+Investigators probing Yoon had ordered him to appear for questioning at 10am local time on Wednesday (Dec 25), a demand he rejected.

 Yoon, a former prosecutor, also failed to attend a hearing he was summoned to last Wednesday, giving no explanation for his absence.